K0vidsharma/Internship-coastline-segment/README.md

 * `vid_to_img.py` - Python code for converting videos to images at a specified interval.
 * `Coastline Segmentation.ipynb` - Ipython notebook for experimentation.
+* `model.py` - code for U-Net with batch normalization.
 * Results - Contains the accuracy and dice loss curve.
 * Internship Report
 * Internship PPT